 ICPSR's Approach to Confidentiality

-- Addresses, including ZIP codes
+- Addresses, including ZIP and other postal codes

 - Telephone numbers, including area codes